publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schVIII/ptD/m__us_usc_t6_s394.md

     (b) __Content of regulations__

-    The regulations prescribed under subsection (a) of this section shall require that before initiating a comprehensive evaluation, an agency contact point shall consider, among other factors, that the proposal—
+    The regulations prescribed under subsection (a) shall require that before initiating a comprehensive evaluation, an agency contact point shall consider, among other factors, that the proposal—

         (1) is not submitted in response to a previously published agency requirement; and